viivivepsalainen/h4-oma-komento/README.md

 So after many hours of trying to google the answer and configuring some settings I just couldn't apply the command to the slave.

-b) b) whatsup.sh.
+b) whatsup.sh.
 Tee järjestelmään uusi komento, joka kertoo ajankohtaisia tietoja; asenna se orjille.
 Vinkkejä: Voit näyttää valintasi mukaan esimerkiksi päivämäärää, säätä, tietoja koneesta, verkon tilanteesta...

 So as on the task a, I started with opening the text editor and made the script (which gives you todays date and time, kerner-version and how long has the system been running) there, which looked like thiS: